Question: I have a family radio heirloom that I need repaired?

 Question: I am looking for links to other other radio organizations, parts and services suppliers, Old Time Radio programs (OTR) & other links and directories.

-Answer: At the of this page, click on Menu, then click on Radio Related Website & Link Directory.
+Answer: At the top of this page, click on Menu, then click on Radio Related Website & Link Directory.
 Here you will find links to many things related to radio.

 Answer: Come to the Shop on Tuesday or Saturday morning and one of our members can help you research you radio in our extensive electronics library.
-We have the Rider's and Sams Photofacts schematics for nearly every radio manufactured in the USA and so manufactured elsewhere.
+We have the Rider's and Sams Photofacts schematics for nearly every radio manufactured in the USA and some manufactured elsewhere.
 We also have books that will help determine the value of your radio and its history.
 We will be glad to photocopy any information you find.

 Question: I am interested in attending the annual Legends of Broadcast event?

 Answer: The event is free.
 Just send us an email at email@example.com and give us your name and contact information.
 We will send you an invitation and all of the particulars for the next event.

 Question: How can I donate to the Alabama Historical Radio Society and help secure radio history for future generations?